uab-cgds-worthey/rosalution/README.md

 ### Static Analysis

-We use linting tools for JavaScript, Python, Docker, Markdown, and Shell scripts for Static Analysis.
+We use linting tools for JavaScript, Python, Docker, Markdown, and Shell scripts for static analysis.
 To see the commands and how to run linting, refer to [Linting and Static Analysis](CONTRIBUTING.md#linting-and-static-analysis) in the [Contributing Guidelines](CONTRIBUTING.md).